nich07as/nsw_crimeset/README.md

 ### Assumptions
 1. Elasticsearch is already installed and running;
 2. You know how to actually download, run bin/elasticsearch to bring it up at least locally in your machine
+3. Know where to find and download kibana and run bin/kibana

 ### Setup
 1. Download logstash [here](https://www.elastic.co/downloads/logstash)